Open-Agriculture/AgIsoStack-plus-plus/CONTRIBUTING.md

   * Where possible, declare variables as `constexpr` if their value can be determined at compile time
   * Only those characters specified in the C++ Language Standard basic source character set shall be used in the source code except within the text of a wide string.
   * In general, prefer C++ over C, though exceptions may be granted if needed
+  * Do not use CANStackLogger::warn/critical/error/info/debug methods directly, use LOG_WARN/CRITICAL/ERROR/INFO/DEBUG macros instead of them.
+Otherwise the build with disabled CAN logger will fail.
   * This list of style items is not exhaustive, and some best practices such as include guards will also be checked in our PR reviews.
 * Doxygen should compile with no warnings when run at the root of the project with the command `doxygen doxyfile`
 * Absolutely no code shall be added that is under a more strict license than MIT or which has not had conditions met to be distributed under our license